 Located at the end of a long natural harbor, Gerolimenas was an important port in the late 19th and early 20th centuries.
-Sleepy as Gerolimenas now is, it's the most tourist-friendly place in this stark part of the Mani, with several hotels, tavernas, and shops and a lively town beach.
-About 3 km (2 miles) north of Gerolimenas is the hamlet of Stavri, from where you can make a memorable one-hour trek to the Castle of Mina, built by the Franks in 1248 into the rock face at the end of a long promontory surrounded by crashing surf.
+Sleepy as it now is, it's the most tourist-friendly place in this stark part of the southernmost Mani, with several hotels, tavernas, and shops and a lively town beach.
+About 3 km (2 miles) north of Gerolimenas is the town of Stavri, from where you can make a memorable one-hour trek north to Tigani Castle, built by the Franks in the mid-13th century and carved into the rock face at the end of a long promontory surrounded by crashing surf.

 The most photogenic sight in this part of the Mani is the picture-perfect Vathia, 10 km (6 miles) south of Gerolimenas.
 This old village is now virtually a ghost town.
 A government-sponsored plan to turn it into a sprawling hotel never came to pass, and its clusters of looming tower houses perched against the sea are one of the postcard icons of Greece.
 Many of the two- and three-story stone buildings have small windows and tiny openings over the doors through which boiling oil was poured on the unwelcome.
 The majority are in disrepair but signs of life are emerging in a handful of renovations.